 Why are these the most popular carry positions?
 A key factor in winning a gunfight is quick access to your weapon.
 While that may seem like a no-brainer, I’m constantly amazed at how little concealed carriers think about the real world and how they plan to get to their gun in an actual encounter.
 Real gunfights last mere seconds, not the long, drawn-out shootouts made famous in Hollywood epics.
 You have to get to your gun right now.

-Appendix is also popular with fashion-conscious women who have a hard time finding clothes that allow strongside carry.
-It’s easy to hide an appendix rig under a blouse or sweater, and because women are (thankfully!) shaped different from men, they have less issue with the leg gouging drawbacks of a gun in front.
+The appendix carry position is also popular with fashion-conscious women who have a hard time finding clothes that allow strong side carry.
+It’s easy to hide an appendix rig under a blouse or sweater, and because women are (thankfully!) shaped differently from men, they have less issue with the leg gouging drawbacks of a gun in front.

 Also, overweight individuals have a harder time carrying appendix because of printing issues.
 It’s also difficult to conceal a full-frame firearm because the grip tends to stick out too far.
 Thanks to more appendix-carry-friendly waistlines, however, women often find this position far more comfortable than men.
 And with no, ahem, stuff in the way, sitting is less of an issue of women.